llvm/llvm-project/llvm/docs/LangRef.rst

 The first operand is the base pointer for the load.
 It has the same underlying type as the element of the returned vector.
 The second operand, mask, is a vector of boolean values with the same number of elements as the return type.
 The third is a pass-through value that is used to fill the masked-off lanes of the result.
 The return type and the type of the '``passthru``' operand have the same vector type.

+The :ref:`align <attr_align>` parameter attribute can be provided for the first operand.
+The pointer alignment defaults to 1.

 Semantics:
 """"""""""